Empowering Yourself Against Everyday Stressors

 Building Resilience: Your Stress-Proof Armor

-Now that we’ve rewired your brain to see stress differently let’s talk about building your resilience.
+Now that we’ve rewired your brain to see it differently let’s talk about building your resilience.
 Think of resilience as your personal armor against life’s challenges.
-The stronger your armor, the less likely you are to get knocked down by everyday stressors.
+The stronger your armor, the less likely you are to get knocked down.

 Aim for 7-9 hours a night, and treat it like the most important meeting of your day.

 Next: physical exercise.
 This isn’t just about looking good (although that’s a nice side effect).
 Exercise is one of the most powerful stress-busters we have.
-It releases endorphins, improves cognitive function, and rebuilds your brain to be more resilient to stress.
+It releases endorphins, improves cognitive function, and rebuilds your brain to be more resilient.

 Find something you enjoy, whether it’s weightlifting, running, dancing, or martial arts, and commit to it.